 Considerations: Earth and Space Science is based on the completion of NGSS Physical Science Standards and Earth and Space Standards and successful completion will meet the physics portion of the physical science graduation requirement and the earth science graduation requirement.
-This course should not be taken subsequent to Earth Science (SCI125, B).
 Students taking this course must have completed Algebra.